 95.1% of the residents in Duval County, FL are U.S. citizens.

-The largest universities in Duval County, FL are Florida State College at Jacksonville, with 8,105 graduates, University of North Florida, with 4,226 graduates, and Jacksonville University, with 1,310 graduates.
+The largest universities in Duval County, FL are Florida State College at Jacksonville (4,994 degrees awarded in 2020), University of North Florida (4,628 degrees), and Jacksonville University (1,360 degrees).

-The median property value in Duval County, FL is $164,300, and the homeownership rate is 57.2%.
-Most people in Duval County, FL commute by Drove Alone, and the average commute time is 23.5 minutes.
-The average car ownership in Duval County, FL is 2 cars per household.
+In 2020, the median property value in Duval County, FL was $195,600, and the homeownership rate was 57.1%.
+Most people in Duval County, FL drove alone to work, and the average commute time was 24.9 minutes.
+The average car ownership in Duval County, FL was 2 cars per household.